 Income from other source (IFOS) includes any income which is not taxed under the following Income heads:

-The Income From Other Source includes Bank Interests, Investment Interests, Dividend Income, Family Pension, Gifts, Royalty, etc.
+The Income From Other Source includes Bank Interests, Investment Interests, Dividend Income, Family Pension, Gifts, royalties, etc.

 Document Checklist for Income From Other Source